Fun things to do in Miami for kids that won’t break the bank!

 We had a fantastic day experiencing the Everglades and went back for a swim in the hotel pool before dinner.

-I can’t wait to go back to see more of the park.
+I can’t wait to go back to see more of the park – click here for more details on visiting the Everglades

-For the next thing to do in Miami with kids, I was really excited to take a glass bottom boat tour in Key Largo to see the world-famous coral reefs.
+My next suggestion for kids activities in South Florida is to take a glass-bottom boat tour in Key Largo to see the world-famous coral reefs.

-Unfortunetely all of the tours were canceled for our entire visit due to poor visibility in the water.
+Unfortunately, all of the tours were cancelled for our entire visit due to poor visibility in the water.

 Fortunately, I had a backup plan to visit John Pennekamp Coral Reef State Park

-For a very budget friendly price you can gain access to the many sights of this great park.
+For a budget-friendly price, you can gain access to the many sights of this great park.

 The beaches here are tiny and nothing much to speak off, but we did catch this cool little crab at Cannon Beach.